-Where is the lab located?
+Where is the core located?

 How do I access the equipment in the IMC?

-How do I schedule a tutorial?
+How do I schedule for training on a new instrument/refresher session?

 How do I schedule use of a particular microscope?